mohanr/mohanr.github.io/_posts/2017-02-17-reinforcementlearning.md

 ```
 ### Abandoning the functional approach with this function

+This is basically the original _Lisp_ converted line by line to Haskell.
+The Haskell programmers who I consulted dissuaded me from doing this but at this time my Haskell knowledge does not measure up to the task.

 ```haskell
 randomgreedy :: Double -> Int -> Int -> Int
 randomgreedy r1 rm gm = if (r1 < 0.01)